FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 8. Practical Insights for Formulators

-Coffee furanone is valued for its ability to impart a rich, sweet aroma reminiscent of caramel and coffee.
-It synergizes well with other sweet and fruity notes, enhancing the complexity of flavor and fragrance compositions.
-Formulators should be cautious of its potency, as overuse can lead to an overpowering effect.
+Coffee furanone is valued for its ability to impart a rich, sweet aroma that enhances both flavor and fragrance formulations.
+It synergizes well with vanilla, chocolate, and nutty notes, providing a rounded sensory experience.
+Formulators should be cautious of overuse, as its potent aroma can dominate blends.
 It is often under-utilized in savory applications, where it can add unexpected depth.

 Citation hooks: FlavScents; industry practice